GmodNET/GmodDotNet/docfx_project/articles/tutorials/connect-nightly/index.md

 title: "Connect to nightly builds"
 ---

+> [!WARNING]
+> The nightly builds can be unstable.
+Please help us find bugs by [reporting issues on GitHub](https://github.com/GmodNET/GmodDotNet/issues).

 # Connect to the nightly builds and use it in your project
 Connect to the latest version of Gmod.NET to use the newest features and work with the `.NET 5.0`.